wilsonliaows/docs/_docs/docusign-docs.markdown

   Password to connect to Docusign.

+* **Demo**
+  Indication of whether the credentials belong to a demo or production account.

 ### Roles and permissions required to connect
 Doucisgn users who can login to Docusign can connect to Docusign from Workato.
-The user will have the same [permissions](https://community.box.com/t5/Collaboration-and-Sharing/What-Are-The-Different-Access-Levels-For-Collaborators/ta-p/144) on Workato as in Docusign.
-This means that they will have the same capabilities to view, share, upload and download to those files and folders as per their respective permissions on the Box platform.
+The user will have the same [permissions](https://www.docusign.com/supportdocs/ndse-admin-guide/Content/permission-sets.htm) on Workato as in Docusign.
+This means that they will have the same capabilities to view, manage and send envelopes as per their respective permissions on the Docusign platform.

 ## Working with the Docusign Connector